subong0508/subong0508.github.io/about.md

 - Academic Director: Instructing the paper review session which are introduced in cs231n, cs224n

-### Coala Study(2nd Semester, 2019)
-- Played a role as a reader: taught team members about basic python skills and several python libraries such as requests, Selenium, BeautifulSoup, pyexcel, Numpy, Pandas, Scikit-Learn

 ### Projects in Courses
 - Communication Text Mining Project: Predicting whether movie will hit using IMDB comments in a week after it is released.